Featured Presentation Overview

 • An understanding of how later interpretations developed—and how they have been misapplied

-• A clearer sense of how engaging Scripture carefully and consistently leads to a different conclusion
+• A clearer sense of how careful, consistent engagement with Scripture can lead to different conclusions

 • Greater confidence to engage this conversation with intellectual integrity, clarity, and pastoral sensitivity.